 This blog may contain affiliate links.
 Read our disclosure policy for more info.

 Jasper, Alberta is one of the best summer vacation spots in Canada in my opinion!
-That’s because not only do temperatures here average 23 Celsius (73 Fahrenheit) but there are lots of outdoor activities on offer like white water rafting, mountain biking, and canoeing that can only be enjoyed during the warm summer!
+That’s because not only do temperatures here average 23 Celsius (73 Fahrenheit) but there are lots of outdoor activities and incredible tours on offer like whitewater rafting, mountain biking, and canoeing that can only be enjoyed during the warm summer!

 But, there are not only adventurous activities on offer in Jasper you can also have a chilled-out summer vacation here with stunning hot springs a short drive away as well as plenty of lakeside beaches to sunbathe on.
 Not forgetting sunset patio drinks at one of the town’s buzzing restaurants.